backblaze-b2-samples/b2-iconik-plugin/README.md

 Deploy iconik Storage Gateway
 -----------------------------

 You must deploy both [iconik Storage Gateway](https://app.iconik.io/help/pages/isg/) (ISG) and the [LucidLink client](https://www.lucidlink.com/download) to a machine with access to iconik, LucidLink and B2.
 [Vultr](https://www.vultr.com/) is ideal for this purpose, as it enjoys zero cost egress from B2.
-If you deploy ISG elsewhere, you will be paying $10/TB for data downloaded from B2.
+If you deploy ISG elsewhere, egress from B2 is free for up to 3x your average amount stored for the month, then $10/TB.

 Configure the LucidLink client to access the desired FileSpace.
 Configure ISG to use the LucidLink directory as [Files Storage](https://app.iconik.io/help/pages/isg/files_storage).
-Make a note of the storage ID.
+Again, make a note of the storage ID.

 Create an iconik Application Token
 ----------------------------------